olendril/clinic/README.md

 # clinic
+This mod was commissioned for the RP Server : les Naufragés

-A mod that add clinic bed
+A mod that add clinic bed and make the death mechanic require a healer.